Project Need

 Need For Project:

 Angler access along the LPR has historically been very open and prevalent.
-In recent years with landownership changes and some disputes over angler access easements anglers have had a harder time finding or feeling safe to fish along the LPR.
+In recent years with landownership changes and some disputes over UDWR angler access easements anglers have had a harder time finding or feeling safe to fish along the LPR.
 One of the ways in which anglers are continuing to access and fish the LPR is by floating the river and fishing from rafts.
 The area that is becoming more heavily used is this area just below Deer Creek Dam where the steep bank is deteriating to the point that it is becoming unsafe for anglers and other recreationists to get their rafts to the water.
 In order to meet the angling demand and provide a safe way for anglers to launch their rafts a gradual slope and boat ramp is needed to make this happen.
+A new boat ramp and stairs and handrails were installed last year along with paving the entire parking area and a new road down into the area.
+This phase II is simply to place an informative kiosk in the area to direct, inform and help anglers better use and appreciate the improvements.

 Objectives: